Short Thoughts 2024

 Plans, promises, predictions.
 So often confused.

-Saying "trust me" is somewhat suspicious.
+Saying "trust me" is a bit suspicious.

 Asking for transparency is a statement of distrust.